UTAS-Programming-Club/DiscordBot/README.md

 # Desired Features
 PC club members are welcome to contribute and there is a section in each docstring for credits
+* Option to avoid "An unexpected error occurred." after every issue, only useful if locally running the script
 * Type checking
 * PEP8 AND PEP257 checking, https://www.codewof.co.nz/style/python3/ works until that happens though
 * Show full command docstrings somewhere, help command?
 Then have non pinging mentions for required and implemented by lines